DevExpress-Examples/reporting-web-forms-register-client-side-libraries-manually/Readme.md

 </configuration>
 ```

-Finally register the client-side libraries in the HTML page header section by using `<script\>` tags. **Note** that the order in which scripts are registered is important.
+In addition, register client-side libraries in the HTML page header section using `<script\>` tags. **Note** that the order in which scripts are registered is important.

 <!-- default file list -->